helen579/E-Commerce_website/README.md

 An SRS document was made to keep track of the progress and to not miss out on any aspect of the Project.
 Adobe XD was used to prepare the wireframe(layout of a web page).

-The website consist of login page, sign up page, view-details and cart page.
+The website consist of login page, sign up page, and view-details pages for few products.